lrdj/causality-support/IMPLEMENTATION.md

    - Nunjucks date filter not available in prototype kit
    - Can add custom filter if needed

-3. **Cluster Assignment**: Manual assignment UI not yet built
+3. **Cluster Assignment**: Manual per-node assignment UI is available
-   - Auto-suggestion works
-   - Manual reassignment requires code
+  - “Refresh clusters” replaces all clusters and clears manual assignments

 4. **Export**: No export to PDF/JSON yet
    - Can print reflection page